Haddon Salt

 Haddon Norman Salt (born 18 October 1928) is a British–American businessman, best known for founding the fast food chain H. Salt Esq.
 Fish & Chips and for acting as that company's brand ambassador, spokesman, and symbol.
 Salt followed his father and grandfather's careers, becoming a master fish cook and purveyor of fish and chips.

 "I came over not simply to start a restaurant, but to introduce America to fish and chips, as grandiose as that dream sounds now".
-When Salt arrived in America in 1964, Britishers ate an average of 100 pounds of fish per year, while Americans ate only 10 pounds per year.
+When Salt arrived in America in 1964, Britons ate an average of 100 pounds of fish per year, while Americans ate only 10 pounds per year.
 Salt said, "The way some of it is handled, I can see why".

 Salt opened his first fish and chips shop in California in 1965.
 His business was acquired by the Kentucky Fried Chicken corporation in 1969.
 The sale made Salt the third largest stockholder in KFC, at the time the world's largest fast-food company.

 KFC was not successful in the large-scale expansion of the H. Salt Esq. chain and sold the brand and business in 1972.
 Salt explained the brand's failure, saying "They started lowering the standards of the quality of the fish, and so the [sales] volumes of the restaurants went down and people stopped buying franchises, so that was the end of it.
-And it didn't grow anymore."
+And it didn't grow anymore".

 Salt left the company in 1972.

 Early life

-Salt was born October 18, 1928, in Stanfree, Derbyshire, England, the only child of Charles Haddon and May (née London) Salt.
+Salt was born October 18, 1928, in Stanfree, Derbyshire, England, the only child to Charles Haddon and May (née London) Salt.
 Diagnosed with a terminal ailment at eight years old, doctors said nothing could be done.
 In 2016, Salt said "My parents turned to Christian Science and its primitive healing philosophy by which you could measure the outcome.
 Now at 88 and healthy, I look at Christianity from a scientific viewpoint."

 Salt attended a private school in England.
 At 16, he worked at "Salt's Sea Fresh", his father's fish and chip store at the family's seaside resort in Skegness, Lincolnshire, England where he saw enthusiastic acceptance and demand for fish and chips from United States Air Force airmen stationed at nearby RAF East Kirkby station.
 He spent two years in the Royal Navy.
 Salt married Grace Lawson in 1949 and the couple emigrated to Canada with $37.
 After three years and a series of odd jobs, they returned to Skegness where Salt went back to work, helping at his father's fish and chips shop.